-Brazoria County's objective is to reduce homelessness, improve decent housing, living environments and economic opportunities.
-These objectives will be addressed by funding projects that will positively affect the low/mod residents of Brazoria County by improving access, services, and their neighborhoods.
-Projects funded this year will include food, transportation, education, youth services, health services, and rent/utility assistance, as well as, upgrading water and sewer lines, park improvements, WWTP rehab, street rehab, and home rehab.
+Brazoria County's objective is to reduce homelessness, improve housing, living environments and economic opportunities.
+These objectives will be addressed by funding projects that will positively affect the low- and moderate-income (low/mod) residents of Brazoria County by improving access, services, and their neighborhoods.
+Projects funded this year will include food, transportation, education, youth services, health services, and rent/utility assistance, as well as, upgrading water lines, park improvements, sanitary sewer lift station rehab, ADA bathroom modification in a limited clientele facility, and homeowner rehabilitation.